bharatpatel1978/de-675-ml-project/README.md

 3. Use the dataset as is for Linear Stochastic regression
 4. Use an algorithm for prediction - MLP Classifier - See how many second best predictions are actually correct and work out the ratio

+Technical Difficulties:
+1. Jupyter Lab failed to launch as Jupyter Server could not start due to port denial.
+Opened the command prompt in Administrator mode to run the command - net stop winnat.
+Then ran the command - net start winnat.
+That seemed to fix the port usage denial issue

 Project Structure: